martinvirtel/starter-wordpress/README.md

 Also, the `MYSQL_ROOT_PASSWORD` inside the `config.makefile` has to be copied from the original stack that will provide the mysql service.

+*SECURITY NOTICE* The shared mysql root password  means that the wordpress services are not completely isolated.
+A malicious user with administrator access to one wordpress website has enough rights to read and delete content on all the other wordpress services running on the same mysql service.

 # Credentials are used for s3 backup